 SentiStrength estimates the strength of positive and negative sentiment in short texts, even for informal language.
 It has human-level accuracy for short social web texts in English, except political texts.
 SentiStrength reports two sentiment strengths:

 It can also report binary (positive/negative), trinary (positive/negative/neutral) and single scale (-4 to +4) results.
 SentiStrength was originally developed for English and optimised for general short social web texts but can be configured for other languages and contexts by changing its input files - some variants are demonstrated below.Finnish, German, Dutch Spanish.
 Russian, Portuguese, French, Arabic, Polish, Persian, Swedish, Greek, Welsh, Italian, Turkish.

-SentiStrength is free for academic research.
+SentiStrength is free for academic research and is certified safe by Softpedia.
 Please contact the author for the commercial Java version or a commercial license for the online version.
 The free version runs under Windows only and is provided without liability or guarantees for any uses.
 Downloading SentiStrength and/or the configuration files signifies acceptance of these conditions.
 This version does not contain the keyword or domain classification facilities.

 - Register for the free SentiStrength download - make sure to save the program AND the data files (this does not do the binary/trinary/scale classifications).

 - if SentiStrength gives an error message when starting, please try downloading and installing the "Microsoft .NET Framework Redistributable Package" and then try running SentiStrength again.

 - Remember to use Register New Location in the File menu to point SentiStrength to the location of the data files as soon as it loads, unless they are saved in the default location C:\SentStrength_Data\.

 A commercial licence for SentiStrength is available for £1000 - please contact m.thelwall -at- wlv.ac.uk.
 The Java version of SentiStrength is normally used commercially.